much like a field of thorns only troubles those who bleed.”

 reclaimed his “promise” token.
 It bothered her when the captain deepened his

 frown.
-Anticipating the reason for his disappointment, she delved into an
+Anticipating the cause of his disappointment, she delved into an

 explanation.